robgibbons/unchained/README.md

 app = require('unchained')(module, __dirname);
 ```

-### urls.js
+### Routes

 If you're building an app, you might need to define some routes.
 In your main app directory, create the **urls.js** module.
-Route definitions are stored here as a simple dictionary (Object-literal), with keys defining routes, and values specifying matched controllers:
+Route definitions are stored here as a simple dictionary (Object-literal), with keys defining routes, and values specifying desired controllers (views):

 ```javascript
 // urls.js